voodoo/caveman-guide/src/content/blog/00-personal-journey/index.md

 date: "2024-05-09"
 ---

-## Biography: I Have Not Always Been a Caveman
+## I Have Not Always Been a Caveman

 After trouble at work, and various illnesses (gout) I had a heart test called a catheterization.
-They use a thin flexible tube, inserted into your femoral artery to go up into your heart.
+They use a thin flexible tube that is inserted into the femoral artery in the groin - and up into your heart.
 Ultimately I had 90% blockage the main artery - the '[widow maker](https://www.youtube.com/watch?v=NSPcuGjstN4)'.
 I was told heart surgery was my only option.

+I'm a veteran - and the surgery was done at the VA.
+The care I received was way beyond expectations.
+But there were some complications.
+The surgery lasted 8 hours instead of 4.
+A quad bypass was scheduled but only a triple was completed.
+I learned years later that I defibbed (died) on the table.
+Afterwards I had a few issues, like kidney disfunction.
+All in all, I'm grateful.

 ## I'm a software developer, not a writer.

 Researching this book, I've run into multiple obstacles.

-- white lies
+- white lies - things we were told that are just wrong
 - propaganda - aka marketing
-- govt lies
+- government misrepresentations
 - outright lies

 The landscape for finding truth has changed.
 Truth is a lie - and a lie is the truth.